Jlaird/transferdomains/README.md

+# Transfering Domains

-# Helper Scripts For Transfering Domains From Bulkregister Or Goaddy
+Helper Scripts For Transfering Domains From Bulkregister Or Goaddy